TechAdhoc/ecommerceApp/README.md

 ## Atomic Design System

-The UI components are structured according to the Atomic Design methodology, which provides a clear hierarchy for organizing UI elements:
+The UI components are structured according to the Atomic Design methodology, which provides a clear hierarchy for organizing UI elements using jetpack compose:

 ### Atoms
 Atoms are the smallest building blocks of the interface: